 So, you’re dreading modernising your baggage screening systems to meet the current aviation safety rules?
 On one view, aviation safety regulations can be seen as a costly obligation.
 On another view, however, they provide airports with a great opportunity to transform their baggage handling system (BHS) and screening infrastructure for higher performance and efficiency.

-Let’s check out the positive impacts the regulations could have on existing BHS and how to best implement the necessary hold baggage screening modifications.
+Let’s check out the positive impacts the regulations could have on existing baggage handling systems and how to best implement the necessary hold baggage screening modifications.

 There may be additional costs involved in conforming to new regulations because it requires redesigning and reconfiguring your BHS, but there are plenty of opportunities to offset these set-up costs.
 There is the general increase in security standards that comes with compliance.
 Then there’s the system availability and throughput that comes with compliance simply because the new technology can clear more bags without having to send them for manual inspection.
-This is due to a simpler process with better machines and with less inspection levels: where there were 5 levels before, now there are 3 levels and no requirements for level 3 machines.
+This is due to a simpler process with better machines and with less inspection levels: where there were five levels before, now there are three levels and no requirements for level-three machines.

 Most updates to baggage screening processes are driven by a need to comply with international standards such as the European Civil Aviation Conference (ECAC) or the US TSA.
 Compliance with the latest ECAC Standard 3, which is very close to the TSA standards for baggage handling systems, increases the security levels provided by an airport.

 The modern CT screening machine can produce a higher handling rate.
 It’s able to process up to 1,500 bags per hour, much the same as the traditional dual-energy x-ray machine.
-But while the traditional machine could clear about 70% of all bags, the CT technology can clear around 80% - that’s an extra 150 bags per hour!
+But while the traditional machine could clear about 70 percent of all bags, the CT technology can clear around 80 percent - that’s an extra 150 bags per hour!